Wisconsin Balance of State Continuum of Care (WIBOSCOC)

 Grants Team

-The Grants Team consists of Meredith, Kate, Molly and the newest addition to the Team, Sara.
+The Grants Team consists of Meredith, Kate, Molly, & Sara.
 The Grant Team's major focus is on grant compliance, which is performed through annual monitoring and technical assistance, as well as the review of monthly source material required to receive reimbursement.
 Meredith hosts monthly peer support meetings and is working on updates to the monitoring process for direct HUD subrecipients.
 She also conducts monitoring of direct-HUD projects and leads all monitoring activities.
 Staff also maintain the FAQ document on the website where questions related to eligible CoC activities are answered.
 If you have a question regarding eligible activities, you can consult the FAQ document or ask staff.
 If we don't know the answer, we'll ask HUD through their AAQ portal (which you can do too).
 Kate and Sara focus primarily on the RRH grant and supporting sub-recipients with compliance and technical assistance.
-Molly focuses on the 3 SSO grants as well as the YHDP System Navigator grant.
-Kate also reviews source documentation for reimbursement requests for HAP, Bezos Day One Fund and HOME ARP.
+Molly focuses on the 3 SSO grants, HOME ARP, 1915i as well as the YHDP System Navigator grant.

 systems team

-The Systems Team consists of Ryan, Holly, Erika and Adam.
+The Systems Team consists of Ryan, Holly, Erika, Adam, Liz, and Abby.
 The Systems Team's major focus is on program implementation, which is performed through initiatives, coalition and partnership building, and change management.
 Ryan leads our committee to center the voice of those with lived experience of homelessness, the Discharge Planning Subcommittee on Corrections, and manages the Systems Team.
-Holly leads the Wisconsin Balance of State Coordinated Entry System at all levels, which includes monitoring subrecipients, leading the SSO staff across the Balance of State, and implementing changes with the guidance of the Coordinated Entry Committee.
+Holly supports CE and the operational infrastructure by overseeing non-HMIS platforms, implementing CE policies, managing reporting, and maintaining the website, while also supporting the Veterans Advisory Board and broader system operations.
 Erika leads on the YHDP implementation, the Bezos Day One fund Diversion Pilot in Waukesha, and is on the Advocacy Team managing the newsletter and social media.
 Adam leads on all things HOME-ARP, leads the Discharge Planning Subcommittee on Mental Health, and is collaborating on the Advocacy and 1915i implementation teams.
+Liz supports coalition development and engagement, provides staff support to the Lived Experience Advisory Board and Discharge Committee, and serves as a point of contact for individuals who reach out to the CoC for assistance, feedback, or concerns.
+Abby leads on the Coordinated Entry system, oversees SSO's through training, technical assistance, monitoring, and quarterly reviews, and supports the Coordinated Entry Committee and related workgroups to ensure consistent system implementation.

 about us